Charging Electric Cars Away from Home

 As of this writing, there are over 78,500 charging outlets and nearly 25,000 charging stations available for charging electric vehicles in America.
 Faster charging and more efficient batteries in electric cars means that long distance travel is quickly becoming possible and practical for electric car owners.

-How to Charge Electric Cars
+How and Where to Charge Electric Cars

 Charging in Town